johnfmcrae/Notes/Python/Data_structures.md

 ## Dictionaries

-A *dictionary* is the Python term for an [associative array](https://en.wikipedia.org/wiki/Associative_array), which is also known as a *map* in other languages.
-Dictionaries access values by assigning them a unique *key*.
+Python offers the *dictionary* as an an [associative array](https://en.wikipedia.org/wiki/Associative_array) type.
+Recall that unlike maps, dictionaries can have multiple *values* per *key*.
 Keys can be any immutable type, such as a string or a number.
 Dictionaries are initialized using a comma-separated list of key-value pairs within curly braces,

 ```py
 >>> tel = {'jack': 4098, 'sape': 4139}